enkidevs/curriculum/coding-intro/coding-intro-core/collection-exercise-coding-intro/collections-exercise-coding-intro.md

 setupCode:
   startingPoint: |
     # Hey there
-    # Welcome to your first Python dictionary exercise
+    # Welcome to your first Python collection exercise

     # Start by creating a dictionary here